Leasw144/slapjack/README.md

 The game ends when one the player with zero cards in hand loses a slap.

 ## A Road Map
 Because the final assessment was on a Friday, actual coding did not occur until Saturday.
 However, I spent some time sketching a loose structure of the HTML and also explicitly writing out the rules as seen below, which clarified a lot of things when I actually got down to coding.
+Take a look at these oversized images!
 ![notes](./assets/notes.jpg)
 ![doesThisEvenWork](./assets/sketch.jpg)